Gab0/straintables/README.md

 The following code downloads all required genomes and annotations from NCBI.
 ```
-$ pyhton linkageMapper/downloadGenomic
+$ python linkageMapper/downloadGenomic.py
 ```
-Instead, you can manually add desired genomes and annotations.
+Instead, you can manually add desired genomes and annotations, as explained in the next subsections:

-#### Annotations
+#### Annotationsa

 * The annotation file serves as a guide for the analysis, as they contain most loci names for *T. gondii*.
 * Recommended annotation is the one for TGME49, which at the moment seems to be the most complete one.